Calgary Flames

-The Flames have won two Presidents' Trophies as the NHL's top regular season team, and have claimed eight division championships.
-Individually, Jarome Iginla is the franchise leader in games played, goals and points, and is a two-time winner of the Maurice "Rocket" Richard Trophy as the NHL's leading goal scorer.
+The Flames have won two Presidents' Trophies for posting the NHL's top regular-season record and have claimed eight division championships.
+The franchise leader in games played, goals, and points is Jarome Iginla, a two-time winner of the Maurice "Rocket" Richard Trophy as the NHL's leading goal scorer.
 Miikka Kiprusoff has the most wins by a goaltender in a Calgary Flames uniform.
-Eleven people associated with the Flames have been inducted into the Hockey Hall of Fame.
+17 people associated with the Flames have been inducted into the Hockey Hall of Fame.

-Off the ice, Calgary Sports and Entertainment, which owns the Flames, also own a Western Hockey League franchise (the Calgary Hitmen), a National Lacrosse League franchise (the Calgary Roughnecks), a Canadian Football League franchise (the Calgary Stampeders), and an American Hockey League franchise (the Calgary Wranglers).
-Through the Flames Foundation, the team has donated over million to charity throughout southern Alberta since the franchise arrived.